-Jason Dias is a psychology professor residing in Colorado Springs, Colorado.
+Jason Dias, PsyD is a psychology professor residing in Colorado Springs, Colorado.
 He has nearly twenty years experience working with adults with developmental disabilities, people experiencing severe states, and people experiencing both conditions at once, as well as with sex offenders.
 He is a cofounder of the International Institute of Existential-Humanistic Psychology, whose mission is to provide basic counseling skills to students of psychotherapy in China.

 Trent Claypool, PsyD, is an American Licensed Clinical Psychologist in the state of Colorado.
 He is a Co-Founder and Director of Marketing of the International Institute of Existential-Humanistic Psychology (http://www.iiehp.org).
 He also works full-time as a Staff Psychologist at the University of Colorado at Colorado Springs where he provides psychotherapy, psychological testing, and clinical supervision and operates his own private practice.
 He has served as the CE Chair for the Society for Humanistic Psychology, Division 32 of the American Psychological Association.
 His clinical specialties include treatment of Eating Disorders, treatment of Traumatic Stress, and Evaluation of Learning Disorders.
 He was born in Wyoming and currently resides in Colorado Springs, CO with his wife and daughter.